-A copy of your NVC interview letter (except Diversity Visa, fiancé(e), adoption, or asylee/refugee applicants).
-Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
+A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
+Unexpired passport valid for six (6) months beyond your intended date of entry to the United States.
 Two (2) color photographs of each person applying for a visa (5 cm x 5 cm or 2 inches x 2 inches).
 Please review our online photo requirements.
-Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv .
-An original birth certificate and a photocopy for each applicant.
-Medical examination results in a sealed envelope (if the physician gives you these results).
-Police certificates for all applicants over the age of 16, a certified English translation, and a photocopy.
+Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv.
+Your original birth certificate and a photocopy Medical examination results in a sealed envelope (if the physician gives you these results) OR the eMedical information Sheet (provided by the physician as confirmation of a completed medical examination) Police certificates for all applicants over the age of 16, a certified English translation, and a photocopy.
 Certificates from your current country of residence must have been issued within the past two years.
 Please review the requirements under the Police Certificates tab via travel.state.gov .
 Non-citizen residents of Morocco and those under the age of 18 may submit a court certificate if a Moroccan police certificate is unavailable.
-Original or certified copies of birth certificates for all children of the principal applicant (even if the child is not accompanying the applicant).
-If you have ever been married: An original marriage certificate for each marriage, a certified English translation, and a photocopy of each certificate.
+Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying) If you have ever been married : An original marriage certificate for each marriage, a certified English translation, and a photocopy of each certificate.
 For any marriages that have been terminated by death, divorce, or dissolution, please provide an original or certified copy of the death, divorce, or dissolution certificate, a certified English translation, and a photocopy of each certificate.
-For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or the most recent U.S. federal income tax return along with W-2s, 1099s, and all schedules submitted along with the tax return.